 Similar to landscaping, the outside of your home needs to feel welcoming to potential buyers.
 Simple fixes like power washing the exterior of the house, adding planters of flowers to the entry and a new door can all go a long way in improving curb appeal.

 Tips on Updating

 - Understand the home values in your area.
 You don’t want to make updates that make your home more valuable than any other home in your neighborhood.
 Your updates should be in proportion to your selling price so you can recoup the money you’ve invested.

 - Avoid trendy updates.
 Keep in mind you’re making these updates for someone else.
 While you may love an outrageous pattern on your granite countertops, doesn’t mean potential sellers have the same taste.
 Go for classic colors and timeless fixtures.

 - Working with a real estate expert can help you decide what to update and what will give you the most return.
 When getting ready to list your house, ask your agent to walk through your home and give his or her opinion.
-The agent can recommend contractors and local tradesmen to help accomplish your list of improvements.

 - Don’t be afraid to roll up your sleeves and take on some of the improvements.
 Things like painting, cleaning up your yard and replacing fixtures are all easy to do and can help save you money.